Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Conclusion

 \section{Conclusion}

-In this paper, we proposed several novel schemes to support PR-MIMO spatial multiplexing and PR-HS/MRT whose system is composed of multiple polarization reconfigurable antenna elements at both the Tx and Rx.
+In this paper, we proposed several novel schemes to support PR-HS-MIMO spatial multiplexing whose system is composed of multiple polarization reconfigurable antenna elements at both the Tx and Rx.
 In the proposed iterative joint polarization pre-post coding, the local optimum usually reached the global optimum of Tx/Rx-polarization vectors within five iterations.
-The proposed method offers an energy-efficient as well as cost-efficient method to significantly increase channel capacity in PR-MIMO spatial multiplexing.
-Furthermore, we proposed two PR-HS/MRT schemes, i.e., EW and global polarization reconfiguration, and both schemes remarkably outperformed the conventional HS/MRT without polarization reconfigurable antennas.
-The theoretical analysis along with extensive simulation results demonstrate the good performance of the schemes proposed in this paper.
+The proposed method offers an energy-efficient as well as cost-efficient method to significantly increase channel capacity in PR-HS-MIMO spatial multiplexing.
+Furthermore, we proposed two PR-HS-MIMO schemes, i.e., EW and global polarization reconfiguration, and both schemes remarkably outperformed the conventional HS-MIMO without polarization reconfigurable antennas.
+The theoretical analysis along with extensive simulation results demonstrate the superior performance of the schemes proposed in this paper.